LeonDLotter/CTdev/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-All data and code in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Content of this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 Please cite both the publication and the dataset (Zenodo) when using data from this repository.
-Also, note that several data that is included in this repository requires direct citation if used in other context.
+Also, note that third-party data included in this repository requires direct citation if used in other contexts.
 This applies to all PET imaging and mRNA expression data and to the normative model by Rutherford et al. Please see the manuscript and the supplementary material for references.

 ## Content